All About Deer Isle Granite™

 While reinforced concrete has commonly replaced granite as a construction material, it can never match it for beauty.
 Although the quarrying industry has gone through a number of changes, it remains alive today through many new and creative products.
 Some of the more prominent new uses include kitchen counter tops and a variety of elegant furniture pieces.

 Now the Deer Isle Granite Co is making this beautiful stone available as accessory items to be enjoyed for years to come in your home and office.
-Included are polished granite pastry, cutting, serving and cheese boards along with trivets, coasters, pen sets and clocks.
+Included are polished granite pastry, cutting, serving and cheese boards along with trivets, coasters and clocks.
 Forged iron tables are made by a local blacksmith and fitted with granite tops.
 All together, they represent a naturally beautiful and rugged stone whose Maine crafted products will bring a lifetime of pleasure.
 They will not scratch or discolor with age like those from softer stones, such as marble or slate.
 They are heat resistant.
 They are unique.
 They are Deer Isle Granite™.